Our business is one of only a few at the forefront of natural beekeeping and true, local artisan honey production.

-Where the above standards are often strict in their requirements, I chose compassion for my bees above all else.
-I see myself as being in a partnership with my bees, and I treat them with care and respect.
+Where the above standards are often strict in their requirements, we chose compassion for my bees above all else.
+We are in a partnership with our bees and treat them with care and respect.

-Most of my bees are local strains, derived from cutouts and swarms in both urban and forested areas within 100km of where I live.
-A few of my bee families are from inter-state: bees I acquired before I was confidently catching local swarms.
+Most of our bees are local strains, derived from cutouts and swarms in both urban and forested areas within 100km of where we live.
+A few of our bee families are from inter-state: bees acquired before we were confidently catching local swarms.
 One family of bees is from a breeding program based out of Sydney, bred over many generations to select for hygenic behaviour.

-I try not to keep aggressive strains of bees, and I propagate the families that do best over winter and that show the highest levels of hygienic behaviour.
-My bees are black, yellow, and tiger striped.
-They are Mt Gambier bees, unique to our area.
+We try not to keep aggressive strains of bees, and we propagate the families that do best over winter and that show the highest levels of hygienic behaviour.
+Our bees are black, yellow, and tiger striped.

-What they have in common: they are healthy, and they do well in the climate where I live.
+What they have in common: they are healthy, and they do well in the climate where we live.

 Who we are

-Unspun Honey is owned and operated by Matthew Waltner-Toews, a first generation, self-taught beekeeper who started in 2014.
-No-one in his family has, to the best of his knowledge, ever kept bees before.
-He comes from a family of doctors, professors, veterinarians, and scientists.
-His wife is a doctor who thankfully supports his bee-madness.
+Unspun Honey is owned and operated by Matthew Waltner-Toews and his family.
+We are first generation, self-taught beekeepers who started in 2014.
+No-one in our family has, to the best of our knowledge, ever kept bees before.